I love all things fishing, whether it’s chasing smallmouth in the spring, muskies in the fall, or slab crappie through the ice – it’s all good to me.

 A split shot weight pinched a foot or so above a fishing hook is as simple as simple gets.
 Stop at any Walmart, tackle-shop, or gas station in Wisconsin and you should be able to find the essentials to make this little rig work.
 The beauty is how cheap and easy it is to create.

 Start off by securing a small hook to your line by using a strong knot.
 Then, pinch a couple split sinkers roughly 6-14 inches above your hook.
 Using a set of pliers to secure each split shot tightly to your line will help prevent weights from sliding around.
-Use lightweight rigs with longer leaders in shallow water with light current and add heavier weight and shorter leaders when fishing in deeper water or faster current.
+Use lightweight rigs with longer leaders in shallow water with light current and add heavier weights with shorter leaders when in deeper water or faster current.

-You can cast this rig out, let it sit on bottom and let the fish find your bait but you can also cast out and impart a slow and steady retrieve to seek the fish out yourself.
+You can cast this rig out, let it sit on bottom and let the fish find your bait or you can impart a slow and steady retrieve to seek the fish out yourself.

 Slip Sinker Rig